LibreOffice intro

 Click here to see LibreOffice snap install instructions

 An alternative to the Canonical-backed Snap Store is Flatpak.
-This is similar to Snap, but it doesn't require it to be distributed through the Canonical controlled software repository.
-Many distributions use it by default.
+This is similar to Snap, but the apps don't need to be distributed through the Canonical controlled software repository.
+The most popular Flatpak repository is Flathub.

-The latest version of LibreOffice is available through Flathub, a Flatpak repository.
+The latest version of LibreOffice is available through Flathub, which is available on several distros.

-Alternatively type the following in the terminal app, if the Linux system has the Flathub Store installed:
+Alternatively type the following in the terminal app, if the Linux system has Flathub installed:

 flatpak run org.libreoffice.LibreOffice